(See also Overview of Allergic and Atopic Disorders.)

 Treatment of angioedema also includes removing or avoiding the allergen and using drugs that relieve symptoms.
 If a cause is not obvious, all nonessential drugs should be stopped.

 For mast cell–mediated angioedema, drugs that may relieve symptoms include H1 blockers.
-Prednisone 30 to 40 mg po once/day is indicated for more severe reactions.
+Prednisone 30 to 40 mg orally once a day is indicated for more severe reactions.
 Topical corticosteroids are useless.
 If symptoms are severe, a corticosteroid and antihistamine can be given IV (eg, methylprednisolone 125 mg and diphenhydramine 50 mg).
 Long-term treatment may involve H1 and H2 blockers and occasionally corticosteroids.

 For idiopathic angioedema, a high dose of a nonsedating oral antihistamine can be tried.